zzhaozeng/daily-arXiv-ai-enhanced/README.md

 - [ ] Update instructions for fork users about how to use GitHub Pages.

 # Contributors
-Thanks to the following contributors for this project!!!
+Thanks to the following special contributors for this project!!!
 <table>
   <tbody>
     <tr>